kasuken/git-flow-cheatsheet/README.md

 - **feature**: These branches are created from develop and merged back into develop when a feature is completed.
 They are used to implement new functionality or enhancements.
 They have names like feature/xxx, where xxx is a descriptive name of the feature.
 - **release**: These branches are created from develop and merged into master and develop when a release is ready to be deployed.
 They are used to prepare the code for production, such as fixing bugs, updating documentation, and changing configuration.
 They have names like release/x.y.z, where x.y.z is the version number of the release.
 - **hotfix**: These branches are created from master and merged into master and develop when a critical bug needs to be fixed in production.
 They are used to patch the code without affecting the ongoing development.
 They have names like hotfix/x.y.z, where x.y.z is the version number of the hotfix.
-- **support**: These branches are created from master and used to provide long-term support for older versions of the software.
-They are updated by merging hotfixes into them.
-They have names like support/x.y, where x.y is the major and minor version number of the supported version.

 ## Commands